Learning How to Farm,

 We cut and bale our own hay; fortunate to have land that has a lot of old perennial grasses that have been used as pasture and hay fields for more than 15 years.

 In many fields, we don’t take a second cut of hay, but we cut it short and leave it to feed the soil, this is called green manure and it helps improve the organic matter in the soil.
-Or we fence the field and let the cattle eat it off and they leave their manure as a really awesome fertilizer!
+Or we fence the field and let the cattle. lambs or goats eat it off and they leave their manure as a really awesome fertilizer!
 Saves diesel fuel too.

 When needed, we lightly rake or disk the top of the clay soil to open it up before winter to help flatten out the ground and break up the top layer of soil so it accepts frost seeding in the spring.
 The existing grass remains while the new seed is allowed to find a place to live.